 Steve Jobs said, “It’s rare that you see an artist in his 30s or 40s able to really contribute something amazing.”

 Albert Einstein said, “A person who has not made his great contribution to science before the age of thirty will never do so.”

 Modern scientific research may be telling us a different story.

 Aging brains can actually increase creativity which would explain why Laura Ingalls Wilder was able to produce her best work well into her 70s.

 Dynamics of the aging brain

 Parts of our brain wear down over time much like the rest of our body’s organs.
 As we get older, several structural, chemical, and neurocognitive changes occur in the brain.
 Our brain’s cognitive ability declines as we start to forget birthdays and misplace the car keys.
 The volume and weight of our brain declines with age at a rate of around 5% per decade once we reach our 40s.
 It figures we cut weight in our brains effortlessly but can’t seem to shed those nagging 5 pounds of bodyweight after grueling hours spent in the gym.

-Neuropsychologist Dr. Rex Jung studied the slower connections in the brain as a result of natural degeneration processes.
+Neuropsychologist, Dr. Rex Jung, studied the slower connections in the brain due to natural degeneration processes.
 Dr. Jung found that slower connections in the brain can actually help your creative juices flow better.